Stratoson/clubfig/README.md

 Copyright (c) 2025 \[Stratoson LLC\]

-Licensed under the MIT License.
+Licensed under the Apache-2.0 License.
 See the LICENSE file for details.